Stack effect: Usefulness in passive cooling

 Some buildings are designed with strategically placed openings at different heights to induce the stack effect where cool air enters through low-level windows or vents, and warm air escapes through higher-level openings like skylights, roof vents, or clerestory windows.
 This vertical movement of air creates a natural ventilation system that can significantly reduce indoor temperatures.
 Combining the stack effect with cross ventilation, where airflow moves across the building from one side to the other, can enhance the overall cooling effect.

 The stack effect is used both in traditional buildings and modern green architecture.
-Examples of traditional usage include the wind towers common in Middle Eastern architecture, which capture and direct cooler breezes into the building while expelling hot air to maintain comfortable indoor temperatures.
+Examples of traditional usage include the Windcatchers common in West Asian architecture, which capture and direct cooler breezes into the building while expelling hot air to maintain comfortable indoor temperatures.
 Contemporary sustainable buildings often make use of the stack effect along with related non-electric techniques like ground coupling, earth sheltering, and evaporative cooling to enhance the passive cooling profile of a building.
 By carefully designing the building's structure, orientation and ventilation paths, architects can leverage the stack effect to reduce reliance on mechanical cooling systems and improve overall energy efficiency.